"FICCI Workshop on ATA Carnet – Your Visa for temporary export/import of goods between International borders"

 The Government is actively considering to expand the scope of ATA Carnet convention.
 At present, India is a signatory to convention on exhibitors and fairs only.
 It is proposed to expand the same to cover commercial samples, professional equipment, private exhibitions, film shootings, musical troupes, sports and media coverage etc. FICCI, which is the National Issuing and Guaranteeing Association (NIGA) for implementing ATA Carnets in India, is pursuing the matter with the Ministry of Finance for the expansion of scope of system to cover professional equipment and commercial samples.

-Mr. Nirankar Saxena, Senior Director, FICCI introduced a brief on the ATA Carnet System and about FICCI.
+Mr. Nirankar Saxena, Assistant Secretary General, FICCI introduced a brief on the ATA Carnet System and about FICCI.
 He said that ATA Carnet is a joint initiative of the World Customs Organization (WCO) and ICC World Chambers Federation (WCF), which initiated the ATA Carnet (ATA and Istanbul Conventions).
 He added that WCO and WCF/WATAC jointly administer the ATA carnet system worldwide and it ensures its smooth functioning and helps to promote its use and expansion throughout the World.

 World over 74 countries have recognized the Carnet system.
 In India, FICCI has been entrusted the work of issuing Carnets to the trade and industry.
 Entertainment, gem and jewellery, automobile, engineering, leather and individual design artists were some of the important sectors using Carnets, he said.